Last Updated on

 Seattle is synonymous with the Pacific Northwest and a must-see stop on any West Coast road trip.
-Here are some of my picks for family friendly Seattle attractions.
+Here are some of my picks for 14 things to do in Seattle with kids.
+Download my free Seattle Guide with all the addresses, hours and ticket rates.

-Affiliate link: Save over 50% on admission to the top five Seattle attractions with Seattle City Pass!
+Save over 50% on admission to the top five Seattle attractions with

 Pacific Science Center